Jackie Wilson: Solo stardom

+The collaboration led to several crossover pop hits at the dawn of the 1960s, including the top twenty hit, "Doggin' Around" and the top five pop ballad, "Night", which became another million-seller, as well as the top ten singles, "Alone at Last" and "My Empty Arms".
 In 1961, Wilson recorded a tribute album to Al Jolson, Nowstalgia ...
 You Ain't Heard Nothin' Yet, which included the only album liner notes he ever wrote: "... to the greatest entertainer of this or any other era ...
 I guess I have just about every recording he's ever made, and I rarely missed listening to him on the radio ...
 During the three years I've been making records, I've had the ambition to do an album of songs, which, to me, represent the great Jolson heritage ...
 This is simply my humble tribute to the one man I admire most in this business ... to keep the heritage of Jolson alive."
 The album was a commercial failure.
+The Wilson-Jacobs collaboration turned out to be a mixed result as several singles failed to hit the top 40.